-- 2.1 The key issue for consideration is the relationship of the new elevations as built with the previously approved dwellings in relation to neighbouring properties, particularly in respect of the comparative height which has been corrected on the street scene drawings to show the neighbouring properties at the correct, lower height (condition 2 of 212888) compared to the previous approval. - 2.2 The application is subsequently recommended for authority to approve subject to finalisation of a new Unilateral Undertaking to secure relevant contributions.
+- 2.1 Since the last Committee, revised plans have been submitted to show the roof ridge height of the dwelling on plot 1 reduced by the introduction of a flat roof strip along the ridge, hidden by chimneys either end.
+This would result in the roof ridge on plot 1 being 0.300m above the ridge height of No.7 compared to 0.715 m above as built.
+As before, the key issue for consideration of the overall scheme is the relationship of the new elevations as built with the previously approved dwellings in relation to neighbouring properties, particularly in respect of the comparative height which has been corrected on the street scene drawings to show the neighbouring properties at the correct, lower height (condition 2 of 212888) compared to the previous approval. - 2.2 The application is subsequently recommended for approval subject to consideration of any further consultee responses received in respect of the latest revised plans.
 In summary, the site is within the settlement limits and is in a sustainable location so remains in accordance with latest adopted Local Plan settlement Policy.
-On the previously approved scheme, the neighbouring properties were drawn taller than they exist and the street scene drawings showed the three new dwellings with roof ridge heights no higher than the neighbouring dwellings.
-This application corrects the street scene plan to show the neighbouring dwellings at their correct height and the relationship as constructed on site. - 2.3 It is considered that the newly constructed dwellings are now shown correctly and modestly higher than the neighbouring dwellings does not undermine the character of the street scene in a significant or material way.
+On the previously approved scheme, the neighbouring properties were drawn taller than they exist and the street scene drawings consequently showed the three new dwellings with roof ridge heights no higher than the neighbouring dwellings.
+This application corrects the street scene plan to show the neighbouring dwellings at their correct height and the relationship as constructed on site. - 2.3 It is considered that the newly constructed dwellings are now shown correctly (with proposed revision on plot 1) and modestly higher than the neighbouring dwellings which, in the opinion of officers, does not undermine the character of the street scene in a significant or material way.
 They are not considered to be overly dominant in the street scene and remain relatively modest in height for two storey dwellings.
 The issue has arisen because the heights of the neighbouring properties were drawn incorrectly on the street scene drawings.
-Consequently, it is not considered that a refusal can be justified or sustained on the grounds that the new dwellings as built are between 0.587 and 0.715 metres higher than the neighbouring properties.
+Consequently, it is not considered that a refusal can be justified or sustained on the grounds that the new dwellings as built are between 0.3 (plot 1) 0.674 (plot 2) and 0.587 (plot 3) metres higher than the neighbouring properties.